bj-mcduck/semantic-rainbow/README.md

 ## HSL

-For HSL, Each new value is 10 degrees away from the previous value on the colour wheel.
-The main colours are 30 degrees apart from each other, with
+For HSL, there are 360 degrees on the colour wheel.
+Every variable in Semantic Rainbow HSL is 10 degrees away from the previous value on the colour wheel.
+The main colours are 30 degrees apart from each other, with colour-mixes filling in the gaps.

 ### Colour Names: